Why Are Some Samoyeds Fluffier Than Others?

 If you still have difficulties in making your Samoyed’s coat fluffy after applying all the tips above, you should talk to your vet or dog groomer.
 Ask for your vet’s or groomer’s recommendation to meet your dog’s needs.

-At the end of the day, all Samoyeds are beautiful in their own way just as they are, they just need good care and attention.
+At the end of the day, all Samoyeds are beautiful in their way just as they are, they just need good care and attention.

 Whatever their fur looks, if Samoyeds are healthy, that is all that matters anyway!